elsehow/taaraxtak/INSTALL.md

 3. Copy `config.example.py` to `config.py` and enter your Postgres credentials.
 See Config section below for info on logging options.
 4. Run `python3 create_tables.py` to set up the database.
-(Alternatively, restore the database from a recent DB dump).
+(Alternatively, restore the database from a recent DB dump.
+See above.)

 Now you can run `python3 collect.py` to start collecting data.